lancsunise/stayathome/02_coding.md

 ## Know your algorithms and data structures

 Most of you have come across algorithms and data structures even if you haven't always formally called them this way.
 Let's test this.
 Have you used arrays before?
 Sure you have.
 So now you know how to place values one after another into the memory for an efficient way to access them.
 Have you used ArrayList?
 It's another structure, very similar to the vanilla arrays, with some extra neat features.
 In any case, now is a good time to search the Internet and find more about algorithms and data structures.
-They will be immenisley useful for the challenges below and beyond.
+They will be immensly useful for the challenges below and beyond.
 Consider the next challenge as a good **start** for testing (or starting to acquire) your knowledge about algorithms and data structures:

 > Challenge 0.1: Between ArrayList and LinkedList (Java), which one is faster?
 In what cases is one faster than the other?
 What's the time and space complexity of each for different operations (e.g. add, remove, etc.)?